tenacityteam/tenacity/libraries/lib-theme/Theme Package Specification.md

 For multi-file resource types, resources MAY contain a single dot for the file extension in the archive.

+## 7.3 Valid JSON Fields

+A field is considered valid if during parsing it matches its described type and other requirements as found in this specification.
+For exapmle, `subthemes` is considered valid if it contains at least 1 string during parsing.
+If `subthemes` is a different type, or it does not contain at least 1 string, it is considered invalid.

-## 7.3 Anything Not Specified by This Specification
+## 7.4 Anything Not Specified by This Specification

 This specification intentionally leaves some aspects of theme packages undefined.
 Anything not defined in this specification is left up to